University of the Philippines School of Library and Information Studies: Faculty of Instruction

-The UP SLIS is the only LIS school in the country with a full-time faculty complement.
-It has 14 full-time faculty members.
-The school is also supported by 26 part-time lecturers.
+The UP SLIS has 14 full-time faculty members.
+The school is also supported by part-time lecturers, who are recognized experts in LIS professional practice.

 Publications

 The UP SLIS publishes the Philippine Journal of Librarianship and Information Studies (formerly the Journal of Philippine Librarianship), the only academic journal in the area of library and information science in the country.
 Aside from scholastic and thematic articles, it also publishes abstracts to graduate and undergraduate theses submitted to the school.
 In 2008, it started limited publication of its print version and has since been made available through the University of the Philippines Diliman Journals Online portal.

 The School also publishes the information sheet SLIS Newsletter (available online through the official website) and its library produces guides, updates and current awareness services.